Claiming Universal Credit when you're self-employed

 - expenses, or any payments you made out of your business

-You can find more information on Business expenses you can report to Universal Credit if you are self-employed.
+Check what Business expenses you can report to Universal Credit if you are self-employed.

 How your Universal Credit payments are calculated

-- your minimum income floor, or
+- your minimum income floor

 - your total income for the monthly reporting period